GabePreare/GabePreare/README.md

 <h2>Hello there! 👋 i'am Gabriel Pereira, a Brazzilian student of Software Development.</h2>
 <p><b>About me</b></p>
-<p>Since I was a little boy, I've always wanted to be the person that you could count if you need any help, and that's a result of what I learned from my parents over the years.
-At College, I've always helped out those who had a little difficult about the content of the class, when it comes to help people, translate the understanding about technology makes me very happy.
-In 2022 I entered at a Technical course in IT that introduced me to the world of development.
-First we were introduced to programming logic using Portugol and a little bit of Python.
-Since then I've decided that i was going to became a Software Enginneer.
+<p>Since I was a little boy, I've always wanted to be the person people can count on when they need help.
+This desire stems from the values my parents taught me over the years.
+At college, I've always tried to help those who struggled with the course content.
+When it comes to helping others, translating complex concepts about technology brings me great joy.<br><br>

+In 2022, I enrolled in a Technical IT course that introduced me to the world of development.
+We started by learning programming logic using Portugol and a bit of Python.
+From that point on, I made the decision to become a Software Engineer.<br><br>

+At the end of 2024, I enrolled in a college program for Software Development.
+As a beginner programmer, I am dedicating all my free time to studying Java and enhancing my skills to build a strong foundation.
+Since I'm still early in my career, it may take some time before I start sharing my projects and studies here.
 </p>
 <!--
 **GabePreare/GabePreare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.